Huemul/chimi/readme.md

 # chimi

-> Run JavaScript snippets from your Markdown files.
+> Validate JavaScript code from your README.

 ## How it works